smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

    4. App name
       1. must be one of the valid policy nicknames
    6. Primary Category / App HMI Type
-      1. A mandatory field that should contain one of the enum elements from "AppHMIType" of the MOBILE_API
+      1. A field that should contain one of the enum elements from "AppHMIType" of the MOBILE_API
    7. Optional Additional Categories / App HMI Types
    8. Optional per supporting SDL locale:
       1. App name (overrides global app name) (must be one of the valid app nicknames)